GLambard/SMILES-X/README.md

 ## What is the efficiency of the SMILES-X on benchmark datasets?
 ![table1](/images/Table1_SMILESX_paper.png)

-* ESOL contains the logarithmic aqueous solubility (mols/L) for 1128 organic small molecules.
+* ESOL: logarithmic aqueous solubility (mols/L) for 1128 organic small molecules.
-* FreeSolv consists of the calculated and experimental hydration free energies (kcal/mol) for 642 small neutral molecules in water.
+* FreeSolv: calculated and experimental hydration free energies (kcal/mol) for 642 small neutral molecules in water.
-* Lipophilicity stores the experimental data on octanol/water distribution coefficient (logD at pH 7.4) for 4200 compounds.
+* Lipophilicity: experimental data on octanol/water distribution coefficient (logD at pH 7.4) for 4200 compounds.

 All these datasets are available in the `validation_data/` directory above.